San Francisco Rush 2049: Ports

-San Francisco Rush 2049 was ported to the Nintendo 64 and the Dreamcast in 2000 by Midway Games.
+San Francisco Rush 2049 was ported to the Nintendo 64 and the Dreamcast in 2000 by Midway Games West.
 The Nintendo 64 and Sega Dreamcast versions, as in the original arcade version, contain Dickies and Slim Jim advertisements.
-When released under licence as Midway Arcade Treasures 3, the Slim Jim advertisements were removed and replaced with Midway Games logos.
-All console ports featured a variation from the arcade version, that being the addition of stunt wings.
+When released under license as Midway Arcade Treasures 3, the Slim Jim advertisements were removed and replaced with Midway Games logos.
+All 3D console ports featured a variation from the arcade version, that being the addition of stunt wings.
 The arcade version did not feature the stunt wing ability, which allowed players to perform maneuvers in the air whilst gliding.

-San Francisco Rush 2049 was also ported to the Game Boy Color by Handheld Games and published by Midway Games.
-The tracks differ from the other versions whilst the cars are identical.
+San Francisco Rush 2049 was also ported to the Game Boy Color by Handheld Games and published by Midway Home Entertainment.
+The tracks differ from the other versions whilst the cars are mostly identical.
 The racing takes place from a top-down perspective.

 Midway Games had plans to create a double pack for Hydro Thunder and San Francisco Rush 2049 under the name Hydro Rush for the Sony PlayStation 2, but the game was canceled when the project moved to Midway Arcade Treasures 3.

 Reception

 The Dreamcast and Nintendo 64 versions received "favorable" reviews according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGen gave the positive reviews for the former console version.

-The Dreamcast version was a finalist for the Academy of Interactive Arts & Sciences' 2000 "Console Racing Game of the Year" award, which went to SSX.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated the Dreamcast version for the "Console Racing" award, which ultimately went to SSX.